Skip to main content

 It is unlawful to:

-• Fish without carrying a license (mobile app or hardcopy) or written evidence that you are exempt.
+• Fish without carrying a license (mobile app or physical copy) or written evidence that you are exempt.

 • Fish upon the land of another without consent of the owner, lessee or occupant of that land.
 Anglers must obtain permission to enter any posted or occupied land or land primarily devoted to farming, ranching or forestry purposes.
 Nothing in this guide shall be interpreted as permitting fishing or allowing access into any area, public or private, without permission from the owners or custodian as required by law, this includes lands with rivers and/or creeks flowing through them.
 Consent is not valid for more than one year, unless the owner, lessee, or occupant grants consent for a specified period of time.

 • Dispose of dead fish, fish remains, or fish carcasses into waters of this state within 100 yards of a boat ramp, or designated swimming area except where an official fish cleaning station has been provided or where fish cleaning is specifically authorized.
-See rules on Wanton Waste.
+See rules on Wanton Waste in General Hunting Regulations.

 • Sell, barter or trade fish, frogs or turtles, except with a commercial license.